just-innovative-bro/F.R.I.D.A.Y/README.md

 ## Commands

-What's your name - tells his name
-My name is [**your name**] - remembers your name
-Your name should be [**name you want to assistant**] - changes his name
-What is my name - says your name
-Search for [**search team**] - searches for what you asked
-Home dashboard - sinricpro dashboard
-About - answers mathematical and geographical questions
-Wikipedia search - searches Wikipedia summary and reads about you asked
-Open youtube - opens youtube.com
-My email - opens email
-News - opens google news
-Calendar - opens google calendar
-tell me weather forecast - shows weather conditions
-Stock price of [**keyword**]- shows prices that you asked
-What is my exact location - shows your location on google maps
-Where am i -
-Tell me time - tells the time
-Date - tells the date
-Which day it is - tells the present day
-Send email - sends an email to the address which is given in the program
-Say about you - says about him
-Read PDF - to read pdf
-Open camera - opens camera    (press "q" to close cam)
-Remember this- remembers what do you say
-Do you know anything - tells what you said in remember
-Write a note - writes a note what you speak
-Show note - reads the written note
-Take a screenshot - takes a screenshot
-Play music - plays music on your system
-Support - opens github support
-CPU clocks - tells CPU frequency
-Tell me a joke - tells a joke
-Change window - changes window
-Not for you - comments your commands
-Logout - logouts your pc
-Shutdown - shutdowns your pc
-Restart - restarts your pc
+open calender - opens calender open command prompt - opens command prompt open camera - opens camera ip adress - says ip adress intoduce your self - says intro time - tells time take a screenshort - takes a screenshot support - opens github support stock price of [keyword] - tells latest cost of stock price open youtube [keyword] - opens youtube and searchs your query wikipedia search [keyword] - tells the summary of the query search google [keyword] - searchs google for your query how are you - i love you - write a note - writes a note show note - reads your note day - tells current day route to - opens google maps news - tells news read pdf - reads pdf acivate how to mode - multiple answer search mode toss coin or flip coin - coin flip send a message - sends a message throght whatsapp play song on youtube - plays song on youtube ask or question - answers the asked question send emali - sends emali where i am or where we are - tells current location tell me a joke - tells jokes change window - changes window shut down the system - system shut down restart the system - restart system sleep the system - sleep system sleep now - breaks program exit - program ends

+## Communication commands
+hey, hi, hai, hello and ok - responds my name is [your name] - stores your name your name should be [name your assistant] - stores it's name how are you  or how are you doing - responds what is my name - tells your name what is your name,  what's your name and tell me your name  - tells her name

 ## Installing package required